 They say the longest journey starts with a single step but there are so many steps in getting to that first step.
-Once all those loose ends are tied up and you turn your back on your front door, that’s when you know this is the long-awaited single step: the trip has started.
+Once all those loose ends are tied up and you turn your back on your front door, that’s when you know this is the long-awaited single step: The journey has begun.
 There are butterflies in the tummy and everything about your appearance, behaviour and baggage says ‘I may be some time’.

-The second most difficult part of travel is coming back and it's taken me quite a while to work that one out.
+The second most difficult part of the journey is coming back and it’s taken me quite a while to work that one out.
 That’s when I sit and recount it, relive it, as I write about it.
 Do the trip all over again without any of the inconveniences.